ntvr/stylelint-config/README.md

 ## Usage with CSS Modules

-To lint CSS files in project that leverages [CSS Modules], drop in the `cssModules` config that fixes key incompatibilities of CSS Modules syntax with the main config:
+To lint CSS files in project that leverages [CSS Modules][repo-css-modules], drop in the `cssModules` config that fixes key incompatibilities of CSS Modules syntax with the main config: